Status: Draft

 A deferred handler MAY issue any SDK operation subject to entitlement gates.

-from cowboy_sdk import actor, deferred, call, send
+from cowboy_sdk import actor, public, deferred, send

 @actor